De De Pyaar De

 De De Pyaar De is a 2019 Indian Hindi-language romantic comedy film written by Luv Ranjan and directed by Akiv Ali in his directorial debut.
-Produced by Luv Films, it stars Ajay Devgn, Tabu and Rakul Preet Singh in the lead roles with Jimmy Sheirgill, Alok Nath and Kumud Mishra in supporting roles.
-In the film, chaos ensues when a middle-aged NRI and would-be divorcé is smitten with a woman almost half his age and introduces her to his family, including his estranged wife and children.
+Produced by T-Series Films and Luv Films, it stars Ajay Devgn, Tabu and Rakul Preet Singh in the lead roles.
+The first instalment of a duology, it follows the chaos that ensues when a middle-aged NRI and would-be divorcé is smitten with a woman almost half his age and introduces her to his family, including his estranged wife and children.

 Pre-production began in February 2017, and filming commenced on 19 January 2018 in Mumbai.
 The production further took place in London and Kullu Manali, before wrapping up in August 2018.
-The film was released on 17 May 2019, and was a commercial success grossing ₹143 crore worldwide.
+The film was released on 17 May 2019, and was a commercial success, grossing ₹143 crore worldwide.

+A sequel, De De Pyaar De 2, was released in November 2025 as the second and final instalment of the duology.